nadameu/xfwm4/README.md

 # xfwm4

-Allows one to disable smart placement of windows.
+Stops xfwm4 from automatically defining the placement of Firefox windows.

 This is intended for use in Arch Linux.